Katherine Dunham: The Afonso Arinos Law in Brazil

 In 1950, while visiting Brazil, Dunham and her group were refused rooms at a first-class hotel in São Paulo, the Hotel Esplanada, frequented by many American businessmen.
 Understanding that the fact was due to racial discrimination, she made sure the incident was publicized.
 The incident was widely discussed in the Brazilian press and became a hot political issue.
-In response, the Afonso Arinos law was passed in 1951 that made racial discrimination in public places a felony in Brazil.
+In response, the Afonso Arinos law was passed in 1951 that made racial discrimination in publi places a felony in Brazil.

 Hunger strike

 In 1992, at age 83, Dunham went on a highly publicized hunger strike to protest the discriminatory U.S. foreign policy against Haitian boat-people.

 Time reported that, "she went on a 47-day hunger strike to protest the U.S.'s forced repatriation of Haitian refugees.
 "My job", she said, "is to create a useful legacy."
-During her protest, Dick Gregory led a non-stop vigil at her home, where many disparate personalities came to show their respect, such Debbie Allen, Jonathan Demme, and Louis Farrakhan, leader of the Nation of Islam.
+During her protest, Dick Gregory led a non-stop vigil at her home, where many disparate personalities came to show their respect, such as Debbie Allen, Jonathan Demme, and Louis Farrakhan, leader of the Nation of Islam.

 This initiative drew international publicity to the plight of the Haitian boat-people and U.S. discrimination against them.
 Dunham ended her fast only after exiled Haitian president Jean-Bertrand Aristide and Jesse Jackson came to her and personally requested that she stop risking her life for this cause.
 In recognition of her stance, President Aristide later awarded her a medal of Haiti's highest honor.